EJJung/websiteRes/README.md

-This is a personal website.
+It is a collection of personal website.